Delhi Police refutes church attack claim made in viral video | Law-Order

 Delhi Police refutes church attack claim made in viral video

-The Delhi Police on Wednesday refuted the claims made in a viral video that a church was attacked and forcibly evicted on the suspicion that religious conversion was going on there.There was no church and no forcible eviction was reported, Deputy Commissioner of Police North Sagar Singh Kalsi said.The building seen in the video widely circulated on social media is not a church but a private building in northern part of the city, the police said.According to the police, a meeting was going on ahead of Christmas at the house where around 10 to 15 people were present.
+The Delhi Police on Wednesday refuted the claims made in a viral video that a church was attacked and forcibly evicted on the suspicion that religious conversion was going on there.There was no church and no forcible eviction was reported, Deputy Commissioner of Police North Sagar Singh Kalsi said.The building seen in the video widely circulated on social media is not a church but a private building in northern part of the city, the police said.According to the police, a PCR call was received in the morning of December 11 about a gathering at the building in Buraris Baba Colony.

 - Country: